 If you are a current UD student experiencing an unforeseen crisis and are in need of financial support, you may be eligible for the Student Crisis Fund.
 The goal of the Fund is to provide assistance so that those students in crisis may remain on their path to academic success.

-The Student Crisis Fund at the University of Delaware provides a nominal amount of money to eligible students who are experiencing an unforeseen crisis.
-Each situation will be considered on a case-by-case basis.
+The purpose of the Student Crisis Fund at the University of Delaware is to provide a nominal amount of money to eligible students who face a serious financial hardship due to unanticipated expenses.
+Each situation will be considered on an individual case-by-case basis.
+The Student Crisis Fund is underwritten by the Division of Student Life.

 GENERAL ELIGIBILITY CRITERIA:

-– Applicant must be degree-seeking and currently enrolled at the University of Delaware.
+• Applicant must be a currently enrolled, degree-seeking student at the University of Delaware.

-– Applicant must be able to show temporary financial hardship resulting from a crisis situation.
+• Applicant must be able to show temporary financial hardship resulting from an emergency situation.

 EXAMPLES OF EXPENSES NOT COVERED:

-– You will be notified of a decision in writing.
-If approved, details of how to access the money will be provided to you in the written communication.
+• You will be notified of a decision in writing.
+If approved, details of how to access the money will be provided to you in a written communication.

 The University of Delaware strives to create an environment where all members of our community are celebrated for who they are and what they bring to campus.
 If you would ever experience an incident of discrimination, our office is committed to supporting you.
 We can discuss various advocacy and counseling resources, methods to file an official complaint with the university, and/or legal reporting options.
 Our main priority is you and listening to your needs.